msikma/obsws-4to5/calls.md

 **Notes:**

-to get the true FPS value, divide the FPS numerator by the FPS denominator.+sa: SetVideoSettings
+* To get the true FPS value, divide the FPS numerator by the FPS denominator.+sa: SetVideoSettings

 ----